krobus00/OneSignal-Nextjs-Sample/README.md

 Creating a push notification.

-Fill out the form to see what your notification will look like.
+Fill out the form to view a preview of the notification.

 ![Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/Screen_Shot_2021-05-20_at_10.47.17_AM.png](Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/Screen_Shot_2021-05-20_at_10.47.17_AM.png)

-Notification that has been configured to go out immediately.
+Notification is configured to go out immediately.

 The notification preview shows what the message will look like for a Mac user who subscribed to the site using Chrome.
 Selecting different platforms changes the preview.